top of page

 There is always a risk of wine spoiling in barrels, carboys, demijohns and even gallons.
 Wine in a soundly corked bottle is less likely to go bad.

-When you first bring home the wine you bottled at Corks Winery in Kingston, ON
+When you get home with the wine you bottled at Corks Winery

 After the wine has been bottled, it should be left standing upright in the boxes for at least 5 to 7 days after which the bottle must be put on their sides.
 This procedure keeps the cork from drying out and shrinking thereby letting air into the bottle and spoiling your wine.